ananevans/ananevans.github.io/src/content/main.md

   <a href="#misc">Personal</a>
 </div>

-I am currently a Calculus and Statiscs teacher at [Renaissance School](https://renaissanceschool.org/) in Charlottesville and run my tutoring business, [Blue Ridge Boost](https://blueridgeboost.com/).
+I am currently a Calculus and Statistics teacher at [Renaissance School](https://renaissanceschool.org/) in Charlottesville and run my tutoring business, [Blue Ridge Boost](https://blueridgeboost.com/).

 <!-- I am currently enrolled in the Post Graduate Master of Teaching program at the
 [School of Education and Human Development](//www.education.virginia.edu) at the University of Virginia, to earn a teaching licence for secondary education in Mathematics and Computer Science.